Joey Ortiz: Milwaukee Brewers

 On February 1, 2024, the Orioles traded Ortiz and DL Hall to the Milwaukee Brewers in exchange for right-handed pitcher Corbin Burnes.
 Ortiz was included in multiple trade offers throughout the offseason, as the Orioles had a surplus of talent in their infield.
 On March 25, Ortiz was informed that he made the major league roster for the Brewers out of spring training.
 He started at second base on Opening Day, but quickly found himself in a timeshare at third base with fellow rookie Oliver Dunn.
 Ortiz was effectively handed the starting role when Dunn was optioned to the minor leagues on May 15.
 Ortiz was named National League Rookie of the Month in May.
-Over 142 games played during his rookie campaign, he hit .239 with 11 home runs, sixty RBIs, and 25 doubles.
+Over 142 games played during his rookie campaign, he hit .239 with 11 home runs, 60 RBI, and 25 doubles.

 Ortiz became the Brewers' starting shortstop in 2025, after Willy Adames joined the San Francisco Giants.
+He played in 149 games and batted .230 with seven home runs, 45 RBI, and 14 stolen bases.

+International career

+Ortiz was selected to play for the Mexico national baseball team at the 2026 World Baseball Classic.

+Personal life

+Ortiz and his wife, Iliana, were married in January 2025.